6 Questions to Ask Before Moving in a Boston Apartment

 While older properties usually include some of the utilities with the rent, newer buildings may have you pay for heat, electricity, and/or water.
 If that's the case, ask the landlord for an approximation of these costs, to determine if you can afford them.

-Also, inquire about the possibility of making a few eco-friendly upgrades to the apartment.
+Also, inquire about the possibility of making a few upgrades to the apartment.
 For instance, installing low-flow shower heads will save you a few bucks on your water bill, while energy-efficient light fixtures will cut down your electricity costs.

 3. How Far is The Nearest Public Transportation?